zacharygriffee/dagify/readme.md

   Returns a human-readable string representation of the graph.

 - **`findPath(srcRef, tgtRef)`**
-  Finds a dependency path (an array of Buffer keys) from the source to the target node.
+  Finds a dependency path (an array of keys) from the source to the target node.

 - **`getInDegree(ref)`** / **`getOutDegree(ref)`**
   Returns the number of incoming or outgoing edges for a node.